 Ready to begin?
 You know you want one!
 I knocked this one out in under an hour while still in my pajamas this morning.

 I interrupt to bring you this important message.
 I have found many, many people blatantly ripping off and even selling this free tutorial for their own benefit.
-It’s disgusting, disappointing, and hurtful.
-If you feel the need to share my heating pad, I would love that.
+If you feel the need to share my heating pad on another site, I would love that.
 But please DO NOT include the steps showing how to make it.
 Link back to this post.
 Do not sell the tutorial.
-Do not recreate it my modifying my wording just enough to make it “yours”.
-This post is the number one search result on Google for the obvious keywords, so you can’t tell me that you weren’t aware of my post before creating your own 99% identical post.
-Always research what tutorials are available.
-To become a trusted and respected member of the blogger community, you should always be willing to give credit where credit is due rather than steal someone else’s ideas and/or content for your own benefit.
+Do not recreate it modifying my wording just enough to make it “yours”.
 I appreciate links back and try to make sure to thank each one.
 On the other hand, I always try to call out copycats and thieves.
 Thank you and have a nice day.
 Oh…and enjoy your heating pad!

 Cut two 19″ x 8″ rectangles of high quality flannel.
 I bought 1/2 yard of this one and it’s enough to make 2 heating pads.